Anna Blinkova: 2015–17: First steps

-2018–19: Top-100 debut in singles and doubles
+2018–19: Major and Premier 5 third round, top 100 in singles and doubles

-In February 2018, she reached the third round of the Premier 5 Qatar Open, defeating Elena Vesnina and Kristina Mladenovic, before she lost to world No. 7, Caroline Garcia.
+In February 2018, she reached the third round of the Premier 5 Qatar Ladies Open, defeating Elena Vesnina and Kristina Mladenovic before she lost to world No. 7, Caroline Garcia.
 In May, she won her first WTA doubles title at the Morocco Open, partnering with Raluca Olaru.
 Blinkova entered top 100 for the first time in both singles and doubles in 2018.

-At the 2019 French Open, she reached third round after the major win over Caroline Garcia, but then lost to Madison Keys.
+On her debut at the 2019 French Open as a qualifier, she reached the third round with a win over compatriot Margarita Gasparyan and an upset over 24th seed Caroline Garcia, but then lost to 14th seed Madison Keys.

 In August 2019, she reached her first WTA Tour quarterfinal in singles at the Bronx Open, where she lost to Wang Qiang.

 At the 2019 US Open, she took defending champion and top seed Naomi Osaka to three sets.

 She followed this with title in New Haven on the WTA Challenger Tour.
 Nearly after that, she reached the semifinal of the Guangzhou Open, but then lost to Sofia Kenin.
-In October, she reached another semifinal at the Luxembourg Open, but lost to later champion Jeļena Ostapenko.
+In October, she reached another semifinal at the Luxembourg Open but lost to later champion Jeļena Ostapenko.
 During the year, she did even better in doubles.
-In February 2019, she won the Hua Hin Championships, alongside Wang Yafan.
+In February 2019, she lost alongside Wang Yafan in the doubles final at the Hua Hin Championships.
 After that, she reached semifinals of the Hungarian Open.
-In April, she reached another semifinal at the Premier-level Stuttgart Open.
-She then won $60K, $80K and $100K events, respectively, on the ITF Circuit.
+In April, she enetered another semifinal at the Premier-level Stuttgart Open.
+She then won 60k, 80k and 100k events, respectively, on the ITF Circuit.
 In September, she won the WTA Challenger New Haven.

-2020: US Open doubles semifinal, first top-10 win
+2020: First top-10 win, top 60, US Open doubles semifinal

 Blinkova continued to made better results in doubles than singles.
-Despite not producing good results in singles during the season, Blinkova started year with her first career top 10 win, defeating Belinda Bencic in the first round of the Shenzhen Open.
+Despite not producing good results in singles during the season, Blinkova started year with her first top 10 win, defeating Belinda Bencic in the first round of the Shenzhen Open.
 In singles, her best result of the year came at the Italian Open, where she reached the third round, but then lost to world No. 4, Karolína Plíšková.
 In doubles, her first significant result came in March at the Indian Wells Challenger, where she reached the semifinal.
-Then, six month absence of the WTA Tour happened due to COVID-19 pandemic outbreak.

-When tennis came back in August, she first played at the Top Seed Open, where she reached the semifinal in doubles alongside Vera Zvonareva.
-She followed this with quarterfinal of the Cincinnati Open, alongside Veronika Kudermetova.
-Things then went even better at the US Open, where Blinkova and Kudermetova reached the semifinal.
-They lost to eventual champions Laura Siegemund and Vera Zvonareva.
-In singles, she lost to eventual semifinalist Jennifer Brady in the first round.
+When tennis came back (after six month absence of the WTA Tour due to COVID-19 pandemic outbreak) in August, she first played at the Lexington Challenger, where she reached the semifinals in doubles alongside Vera Zvonareva.
+She followed this up with quarterfinals at the Cincinnati Open alongside Veronika Kudermetova.
+Things even went even better at the US Open where Blinkova and Kudermetova reached the semifinals but lost to eventual champions, Laura Siegemund and Vera Zvonareva.
+In singles, she had lost to eventual semifinalist Jennifer Brady in the first round.

-Blinkova qualified for the main draw at the Internazionali d'Italia and defeated Aliona Bolsova in a final-set tiebreak to reach the third round.
+Blinkova qualified for the main draw at the Italian Open and defeated Aliona Bolsova in a final-set tiebreak to reach the third round.